Germanic paganism: Sacred places

-Caesar and Tacitus claimed that the ancient Germans had no temples and only worshiped in sacred groves.
-However, while groves, bogs, trees, springs, and lakes undoubtedly were seen as holy places by the Germani, there is archaeological evidence for temples.
+Caesar and Tacitus claimed that the ancient Germans had no temples and only worshipped in sacred groves.
+However, while groves, trees, bogs, springs, and lakes undoubtedly were seen as holy places by the Germani, there is archaeological evidence for temples.
 Archaeology also indicates that neolithic structures and Bronze Age tumuli were used as places of worship.
 Steuer argues that finds of sacrificial places enclosed with a palisade in England indicate that similarly enclosed areas in northern Germany and Jutland may have been holy sites.
 Large fire pits near settlements, found in many sites including those from the Bronze Age, the pre-Roman Iron Age, and the migration period, probably served as ritual, political, and social locations.
 Large halls in settlements probably also fulfilled ceremonial religious functions.

 Tacitus mentions a temple of the goddess Tamfana in Annales 1.51, and also uses the word templum in reference to Nerthus in Germania, though this could simply mean a consecrated place rather than a building.
 Later Christian sources refer to temples (fana) used by the Franks, Lombards, continental Saxons, and Anglo-Saxons, while the post-conversion Lex Frisionum (Frisian Law) continued to include punishments for those who broke into or desecrated temples.
 A temple dedicated to Hercules from the territory of the Batavi at Empel in the Netherlands shows a typical Romano-Celtic building style.
 Other Roman-style temples dedicated to the matronae are known from the Lower Rhine region.